gryphonshafer/pnwquizzing/docs/district_governance/_meeting_minutes/a3_essay.md

 ### The “First Age” of Quizzing

 The “First Age” of Quizzing began with its invention in the late 1940s.
 It came out of the Youth For Christ (“YFC”) movement, which itself started in 1940.
 Quizzing was designed as a Christian sport for youth, and it was one of the popular youth events at YFC rallies.
 YFC rallies typically averaged 350 youth.
 Teams were organized by high school.
 Participation grew over the following 20 years.
 Then starting in the early 1960s, participation in YFC rallies declined, and thus so did Quizzing.
-By the mid-1960s, YFC reorganized with an leadership council overseeing international operations, and Quizzing was abandoned.
+By the mid-1960s, YFC reorganized with a leadership council overseeing international operations, and Quizzing was abandoned.

 ### The “Second Age” of Quizzing